M2TNAH/xml_midterm_24/README.md

 ## ❓ How to use this repository

-* Open the selected riddles shown in the .pdf files in the extracts_xml file.
+* Open the selected riddles shown in the .png files in the extracts_xml file.
 * Browse through the XML template and DTD to discover the intended encoding strucutre.
 * Check the further reading below for more information on Old English riddles.